I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 Key Specifications and Benefits

-- Perfect for large household or homes with multiple bathrooms because of its high flow rate- flow rate of 9.5 gallons per minute.
+- A tankless water heater unit that’s perfect for large household or homes with multiple bathrooms because of its high flow rate- flow rate of 9.5 gallons per minute.

 - Ideal for very cold climates where large quantities of hot water is needed – it is able to give hot water at the Energy efficiency of 94% -thus, saving on the energy bill